seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Re-enter JULIET, above*

 **JULIET**
 Hist!
 Romeo, hist!
-O, for a falconer’s voice,
+O, for a falconer's voice,
 To lure this tassel-gentle back again!
 Bondage is hoarse, and may not speak aloud;
 Else would I tear the cave where Echo lies,
 And make her airy tongue more hoarse than mine,
-With repetition of my Romeo’s name.
+With repetition of my Romeo's name.

 **ROMEO**
 It is my soul that calls upon my name:
-How silver-sweet sound lovers’ tongues by night,
+How silver-sweet sound lovers' tongues by night,
 Like softest music to attending ears!

 **JULIET**